Lightning-AI/deep-learning-project-template/README.md

 ### pytorch-lightning-conference-seed
-Use this seed to refactor your research code for:
+Use this seed to refactor your PyTorch research code for:
 - a paper submission
 - a new research project.